How to run successful remote workshops

 Follow up

-At the end of the workshop, ensure everyone is on the same page when it comes to findings, outcomes and next steps.
-It’s a good idea to send a follow up email afterwards to reiterate the key findings and initiate the next steps.
+At the end of the workshop, ensure everyone is on the same page regarding findings, outcomes, and next steps.
+It’s a good idea to send a follow-up email afterwards to reiterate the key findings and initiate the next steps.

 Review the format

 As remote workshopping will be new to many of us, it makes sense to review how each workshop goes.
-Use your own findings as well as feedback from attendees and tweak your format to improve it for the next time.
+Use your own findings and feedback from attendees to tweak your format for next time.

 Conclusion